 There’s a pool around every corner at Hilton Waikoloa Village.
 Some pools have waterslides and one has a lazy river attached.
 (Another recommendation is to make sure you get a wristband so that you can use all the pool amenities.
 We learned this the hard way, too.
-No one explained the wristband requirement or how to get one.
-We literally only had enough time for one chance for a run down the waterslide, but the pool attendant refused to let us go down, even though we could show her our room key.)
+We literally only had enough time for one chance for a run down the waterslide, but the pool attendant refused to let us go down because we didn’t have wristbands on, even though we could show her our room key.)

 Other nice amenities in this village are a spa, wedding chapel, tennis courts, shops, convention space and loads of restaurants including one of our Big Island favorites, Kamuela Provision Company.